 Founded in the late 6th century by Saint Finbarr, Cork is Ireland's second largest city.

-Kinsale is one of the most picturesque, popular and fashionable resorts of the south-west coast of Ireland.
+Kinsale is one of the most picturesque and fashionable resorts of the south-west coast of Ireland and a gourmet haven.

 Dingle, the southwest point of Ireland, is a fishing port.
 The whole coast line has a mythical story attached to it.
 Each island is a symbol of a Giant's love for a normal woman - the story of Oish and Neve.
 It is home to Ireland's most famous bottlenose dolphin "Fungie".
 He has been swimming with the boats and tourists in Dingle harbor since 1984.
 Fungie is absolutely wild and free, yet remains here in Dingle.
 An important site is the Dingle's St. Mary's, a fine neogothic church.